avidbots/flatland/docs/included_plugins/bumper.rst

 ======

 The bumper plugins publishes the state of Collisions of bodies in the model.
-The Collision and Collisions message is defined in flatland_msgs.
+The Collision and Collisions message are defined in flatland_msgs.
 It publishes empty collisions if there are nothing colliding.
 Note that the force values published by the bumper is a ball park approximation of impact strength.